Sponsorships Elephants

 Our godchild Musiara for K.T.

 Musiara was born in early December 2016.
 He was seen by a film crew from an airplane following a wild herd, but apparently without any connection to a mother animal.
-Musiara was very small and weak and no one really believed in his survival.
-But he holds on bravely and is slowly being prepared for a free life.
+Musiara was very small and weak and no one really believed he would survive.
+But he held on and is now living wild again.

 + More